-New report: Sweden can become a leader in developing CCS and BECCS
+Report: Sweden can become a leader in developing CCS and BECCS

 CCS, Carbon capture and storage, is needed to complement other climate measures.
 With the right policy, Sweden can become a leader in developing this technology.
 So, write researchers within Mistra Carbon Exit in a new SNS report.

-SNS, the Swedish Center for Business and Policy Studies, presented the new analyzing policy brief “Mot nettonollutsläpp – hur kan koldioxidavskiljning bidra?”
+SNS, the Swedish Center for Business and Policy Studies, presented the analyzing policy brief “Mot nettonollutsläpp – hur kan koldioxidavskiljning bidra?”
 (Towards net zero emissions - how can carbon capture contribute?) from researchers within Mistra Carbon Exit in a seminar on Wednesday, 22 November.

 From the Introduction: